dayaftereh/discover/README.md

 # Discover

-A webbased 2D browser multiplyer shooter at space.
+A webbased 3D browser multiplyer shooter to discover the space.

 ## Supported Platforms